somabudai/deep_water_bed_types/README.md

 form of sedimentary logs.

-Both scripts are supplied with dummy datasets as .csv files, to access these datasets without modifying the code they should be located in the same folder as the script files.
+Both scripts are supplied with dummy datasets as .csv files, to access these datasets without modifying the code the folder hierarchy of the repository should not be changed and the R project file should be used.
+Further information can be read in the manuals linked to the scripts.

 Both scripts are supplied with example outputs.